vorpalnet/blade/proto/webrtc/README.md

 phone or trunk and anchors.
 This mirrors `session.passthru` in `v3/Callflow.java:49`, where the same callflow runs as a dropped-out proxy or a full B2BUA depending on config.

-## Recording a peer-to-peer call is a re-key, not a tap
+## A relayed call's media cannot be reached, by anyone

-This is the constraint that shapes everything above.
+This is the constraint that shapes everything above, and the reason `mediaMode` exists.
 In a relayed call the two browsers complete a DTLS handshake **directly with each other** and derive their SRTP keys from a master secret the signaling path never sees — RFC 8827 is built so it cannot.
 The gateway forwarded fingerprints and nothing more, so it cannot decrypt a single packet.

+That applies to everything downstream too.
+Recording, transcription, conferencing and scoring are not features of this gateway — each belongs to a service of its own — but no such service can reach a relayed call either, because the audio never leaves the two endpoints.
+Anchoring is the only thing that puts a call's media somewhere another system can use, which is why the choice lives here even though the features do not.

+A relayed call can still be moved onto a media server afterwards, by re-INVITE — see below;
-So recording a pass-through call means re-offering **both** legs from the media server (`call.update`), each browser answering, and the media server becoming a legitimate DTLS endpoint on each — at which point it can mix, record and transcribe.
-Each leg does an ICE restart and a fresh handshake, so there is a brief audible gap.
-That escalation is **designed but not currently implemented** — it existed for the retired WebSocket-relay path and has to be rebuilt across the two SIP legs of a pass-through call (see the gap list).
-Today, a deployment that wants recording sets `mediaMode: anchor` and pays for a media server on every call.
+this gateway forwards the new SDP to its browser and answers back.
+It costs an ICE restart and a fresh DTLS handshake, so there is a brief audible gap.
+A deployment that wants a call's media available without that sets `mediaMode: anchor` from the start and pays for a media server on every call.
 That trade is the whole reason the setting exists.

+## A re-INVITE is handled, on both paths

+A far end re-offers for ordinary reasons — hold, unhold, a session refresh, a codec change — and until recently every one of them got a `501`, because `chooseCallflow` answers only *initial* INVITEs and a re-offer matched no callflow.
+It is now handled by an expectation armed at answer time, the same mechanism as BYE and CANCEL, and re-armed after each one since a call is re-offered repeatedly.

+What happens depends on the media path, and the split is the same one everything else in this application turns on:

+- **Anchored** — the re-offer belongs to the network leg alone.
+The media server answers it and the browser is never told, because the two negotiations were independent from the start.
+A no-SDP refresh is answered from the media server with the answer taken from the `ACK`.
+- **Pass-through** — the browser owns both halves, so the SDP goes to it as `call.update` and its answer becomes the `200 OK`.
+This is the path a far-side escalation arrives on.
+A re-INVITE with **no** SDP is refused `488` here and only here: it asks this gateway to produce an offer, and without a media server there is nothing to produce one with — a browser cannot be made to offer on demand.

 ## Not SIP over WebSocket